Finding Your Perfect Home Office Computer

 - The wires and cords could be tangled and a hassle, when you take it into repair.

 Laptop computers are perfect for you when you're on the go.
 Whether it's for travel for work or vacations, or for the National Novel Writing Month (Nano) write-ins in your area, you can put them on your lap, table or desk.
 There are many available versions to choose from.
 For example, Macintosh had the Ibook laptops a decade ago.
 Now there's MacBook Air and MacBook Pro.
 Just like for regular desktop computers, I did my research online and my comparison shopping at the stores three years ago.

 Though both kinds of MacBooks looked great, when I asked questions at the Apple Store, I've determined that the MacBook Pro was the right choice for me, due to more memory space.
 The MacBook Air model was lighter and thinner to carry.
 A couple of people in my local writing had purchased the MacBook Air to our monthly meetings to read their work and take down notes.
-Though the Pro version was more expensive than the Air version when I brought it at their sale.
+Though the Pro version was more expensive than the Air version when I bought it at their sale.
 So don't be afraid to ask questions at any computer or electronics store, or even at the Apple store, before you make your final decision.
 This summer, I recently bought a MacBook Air, since my former MacBook Pro had various computer issues for the past year, due to a water spill.
-That's what my brother and I have done back then.
+That's what my brother and I did back then and now.

 - You can hook up your printer, disk drive, and scanner to your computer.
 Less hassle with cords and wired being tangled when you're hooking them to a power strip or surge protector.
 There are also wireless laptops, scanners, and printers.